Bellefonte and Snowshoe Railroad: Independent operation

 The railroad's operations began at Bellefonte, site of coal-hungry iron furnaces and the head of navigation on the Bald Eagle & Spring Creek canal.
-Using the tracks of the Tyrone and Lock Haven, it passed north through the narrow valley of Spring Creek to reach the Bald Eagle Valley at Milesburg.
+Using the right-of-way of the Tyrone and Lock Haven, it passed north through the narrow valley of Spring Creek to reach the Bald Eagle Valley at Milesburg.
 The Tyrone and Lock Haven was intended to stretch north up the valley to Lock Haven and south to Tyrone, but only a little grading had been accomplished north of Milesburg or south of Wingate, where the Bellefonte & Snow Shoe turned onto its own tracks.
-It followed the valley of Wallace Run through Gum Stump, and, at the forks of Wallace Run, climbed the side of a mountain by a series of switchbacks.
+It followed the valley of Wallace Run through Gum Stump, and, at the forks of Wallace Run, climbed the side of a mountain by a series of four switchbacks.
 The line continued climbing through Rhoads following the edges of the Jonathan Run and South Fork Beech Creek gorges, crossing the latter and winding through Fountain to reach Snow Shoe.
 The total length of the line, from Wingate to Snow Shoe, was 20.26 mi long.
+While they slowed operation, switchbacks were necessary to ascend the steep heights of the Allegheny Front, reducing the ruling grade to a stiff but manageable 2.84% on the ascent from Wingate.
+The ruling grade from Snow Shoe to the summit at Rhoads was less, at 1.09%.
+William Harris, the engineer who laid it out, had roughly balanced the tractive effort necessary to haul loaded coal cars from Snow Shoe up to Rhoads with that needed to bring the same cars empty up from Wingate.